Rayahhhmed/basedpyright/docs/configuration/language-server-settings.md

 **basedpyright.disableLanguageServices** [boolean]: Disables all language services.
 This includes hover text, type completion, signature completion, find definition, find references, etc. This option is useful if you want to use pyright only as a type checker but want to run another Python language server for language service features.

-**basedpyright.disableOrganizeImports** [boolean]: Disables the “Organize Imports” command.
-This is useful if you are using another extension that provides similar functionality and you don’t want the two extensions to fight each other.
+**basedpyright.disableOrganizeImports** [boolean]: Disables the "Organize Imports" command.
+This is useful if you are using another extension that provides similar functionality and you don't want the two extensions to fight each other.

 **basedpyright.disableTaggedHints** [boolean]: Disables the use of hint diagnostics with special tags to tell the client to display text ranges in a "grayed out" manner (to indicate unreachable code or unreferenced symbols) or in a "strike through" manner (to indicate use of a deprecated feature).